-I found this recipe from Melanie at Mel’s Kitchen Cafe.
+I found this recipe for honey glazed chicken from Melanie at Mel’s Kitchen Cafe.
 She got the recipe from Kristin at efnrecipes.blogspot.com.
 It really looked like something my family would enjoy, and they did.

 I doubled the sauce as suggested in the recipe.
 It was a little strong on the lemon side for me.
 I think next time I’ll double the sauce and only use 3 or 4 Tbsp lemon juice.
 I also want to try the recipe and substitute orange juice in place of the lemon.
 When I do that, I think I’ll use the whole 6 Tbsp of juice and maybe throw in a little garlic and red pepper flakes.
 I’m hoping it will be similar to orange chicken.
 Thanks to Melanie and Kristin for sharing this recipe.

 - 2 lbs of diced uncooked chicken breast

 - 1/2 teaspoon garlic powder

 - 1/2 cup honey